 Actually Matters

-Website traffic and keyword rankings are useful leading indicators, but for a personal injury firm the only metric that truly matters is cases signed.
-Set up conversion tracking in Google Analytics for every meaningful action — form submissions, phone calls, chat initiations — and review that data monthly alongside your traffic and ranking reports.
+Website traffic and keyword rankings are useful leading signals.
+But for a personal injury firm, the only metric that truly matters is cases signed.
+Set up conversion tracking in Google Analytics for every meaningful action – form submissions, phone calls, chat starts – and review that data monthly next to your traffic and ranking reports.

 Over time, this data tells you which practice area pages are driving the most leads, which blog posts are converting, and where potential clients are dropping off.
 That information should directly shape where you invest your SEO effort next.